Spherical Tiling by 12 Congruent Pentagons: Abstract

 \section{Abstract}

-The tiling of the $2$-dimensional sphere by congruent triangles have been extensively studied, and the edge-to-edge tilings have been completely classified.
-However, not much is known of the tiling by other congruent polygons.
-In this paper, we classify the simplest case, which is the edge-to-edge tiling of the $2$-dimensional sphere by $12$ congruent pentagons.
+The tilings of the $2$-dimensional sphere by congruent triangles have been extensively studied, and the edge-to-edge tilings have been completely classified.
+However, not much is known about the tilings by other congruent polygons.
+In this paper, we classify the simplest case, which is the edge-to-edge tilings of the $2$-dimensional sphere by $12$ congruent pentagons.
 We find one major class allowing two independent continuous parameters and four classes of isolated examples.
-The isolated examples are reduced to the existence of some spherical pentagons with specific edge length and angle relations.
-This is done by first separately classifying the combinatorial, edge length, and angle aspects of the tiling, and then combining the respective classifications together.
+The classification is done by first separately classifying the combinatorial, edge length, and angle aspects, and then combining the respective classifications together.